-You can clean all your surfaces, interiors, and furniture with this machine and we love it.
-It does a great job on tiles, but we recommend this one to those of you looking for the full vacuuming experience.
+You can clean all your surfaces, interiors, and furniture with this machine, and we love it.
+It does a great job on tiles, but we recommend this one to those looking for the whole vacuuming experience.

-Since this vacuum uses awesome filtration and HEPA filters, it’s suitable for those with sensitivities.
+Since this vacuum uses incredible filtration and HEPA filters, it’s suitable for those with sensitivities.
 It removes close to 100 percent of allergens and irritants from the air, leaving you with a fresher home.